 Before you start building there are a few other things to consider adding to complete the look of your home bar.
 Constructing a back bar or installing bar rail molding and foot rail can give your home bar a more authentic look and feel, as well as provide some added storage or comfort.

 We suggest that you start your planning process by visiting your favorite taverns and/or restaurants and take a close (sober) note of what you like in a bar.

 When visiting your favorite establishments, pay close attention to elements you like.
 For example: Do you like a big glass mirror behind the bar?
 What types of stools and bar rails fit your style?
-Take special note of the bar’s structure – how it was made and what’s it made of.
+Take special note of the bar’s structure – how it was made and what it is made of.
 Bring along a digital camera if you’ve got one – pictures always help!